opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     - Use the mouse wheel to zoom in and zoom out.

-    - Use the reset view shortcut (by default the 0 key), or right-click in the viewer and choose Reset View from the menu that opens, to display the flipbook content at its actual size, centered on the image center.
+    - Use the Reset View shortcut (by default the 0 key), or right-click in the viewer and choose **Reset View** from the menu that opens, to display the flipbook content at its actual size, centered on the image center.

     - Middle-click and drag to scroll in any direction.